-For those of you that haven’t seen the show, fair warning that this article contains spoilers.
+**For those of you that haven’t seen the show, fair warning that this article contains spoilers!

-One major finding in our research surrounds the character of Venetia Scott.
-In The Crown, Venetia plays an intensely devoted assistant to Winston Churchill.
-Her character is unexpectedly killed during the The Great London Smog while she’s attempting to deliver a message.
+One finding in our research of the truth behind The Crown involves the season one character Venetia Scott.
+In The Crown, Venetia is an intensely devoted assistant to Winston Churchill who’s unexpectedly killed during the The Great London Smog while attempting to deliver a message.

-The scene in The Crown where Venetia is reading to Winston from outside the door whilst he takes a bath is actually based on reality, though he likely didn’t splash large amounts of water out of the tub at them in an effort to make them read louder.
+The scene in The Crown where Venetia is reading to Winston from outside the door whilst he takes a bath is based on reality, though he likely didn’t splash large amounts of water out of the tub at them in an effort to make them read louder.
 It is suspected that the main role of the Venetia Scott in the story is to add a sense of tragedy to The Great London Smog.

 However, in 1960 after The Queen’s grandmother Queen Mary and Churchill had both passed away, Queen Elizabeth issued an order declaring that her descendants may use the surname Mountbatten-Windsor.
 The monarchy now asserts that the name Mountbatten-Windsor is used by members of the Royal Family who do not have a surname, when a surname is required.
 For example, the Queen’s children have used the surname Mountbatten-Windsor in official marriage registry entries.

-Tension between Queen Elizabeth and Winston Churchill
+Tension Between Queen Elizabeth and Winston Churchill

 In reality, the Queen and Winston Churchill were always quite fond of each other.
 He mentored her when she took over the throne during a very challenging time for the royal family.
 When asked which prime minister’s audience she had most enjoyed, she answered, “Winston of course, because it was always such fun.”